-And finally, the fact is that people like attending shamanistic ceremonies because they can retain a passive position, at least compared to active methods of meditation aimed at reaching spiritual experience, such as Zen Sesshin, Vipassana, and especially the Enlightenment Intensive.
-As I already stressed, an ayahuasca ceremony is easy compared to the Intensive, where it takes days of hard work to achieve direct experience, while on ayahuasca ceremonies the same goal can be realized in a few hours of almost inactive work (meaning - light rest on a lounger).
+Finally, the fact is that people like attending shamanistic ceremonies because they can retain a passive position, at least compared to active methods of meditation aimed at reaching spiritual experiences, such as Zen Sesshin, Vipassana, and especially the Enlightenment Intensive.
+As I already stressed, an ayahuasca ceremony is easy compared to an Intensive, where it takes days of hard work to achieve direct experience, while in ayahuasca ceremonies, the same goal can be realized in a few hours of almost inactive work (meaning – light rest on a lounger).
 Beginners think it is pointless to waste time on spiritual techniques that do not involve the aid of substances, so they rush to shamanistic ceremonies seeking instant enlightenment, instant healing, and instant self-realization.
 However, this rarely happens because the plant is a signpost, not a path.
 We should thank the plant for showing us the way, but then we need to walk the path on our own, with our effort and merit.
-And for such a journey, one must have a good map and a suitable means of transport, which in this case is an adequate methodology.
+For such a journey, one must have a good map and a suitable means of transport, which in this case, is an adequate methodology.
 So far, I have not encountered any methods within the various shamanistic schools that can be used to perform true causal therapy, stabilize the spiritual experience, or become creative.
 So, if we want to develop properly, we need to use additional resources and means.
-After all, why not - who says that one school can give all a traveler needs?
+After all, why not – who says that one school can give all a traveler needs?
 And who says a combination of different systems should necessarily be bad?
-So dear traveler, good luck, with the recommendation that it is far better and more useful to travel in-depth than just as a tourist.
+So dear traveler, good luck with the recommendation that it is far better and more useful to travel in-depth than just as a tourist.

 © Tomislav Budak, July 2016.